Singapore long hair ban: Incidents

 In August 1970, Prime Minister of Singapore Lee Kuan Yew had to cancel his official business trip to Kuala Lumpur, Malaysia to handle the uproar caused by the apprehension of three long-haired youths from Malaysia, which many found to be controversial and unjustified.
 Lee organised a press conference, where he formally apologised to the affected parties.

 Long-haired male tourists attempting to enter Singapore were made to visit the barber or leave the country.
 Those who took the latter option were barred from re-entering the country for months even if they already got their hair cut.
 In 1972, a few protesting Australian tourists reportedly urged the masses to boycott Singapore.
 The Australian High Commission took note of their dissatisfaction, and promptly made a formal inquiry into the incident, though admitting that it was not its prerogative to complain about it.

 In 1974, 8,172 male government workers were called up for having long hair.
 Some eleven of them were fined, whilst four others left the government.
-Although the ban by right only applied to men, a handful of female schoolchildren in Singapore were reported to have had their long hair forcefully cut short after being warned countless times.
+Although the ban was only officially applied to men, a handful of female schoolchildren in Singapore were reported to have had their long hair forcefully cut short after being warned countless times.
 In justification, the school's principal, who was responsible for cutting their hair, claimed that she was following the law.

 Japanese entertainer Kitarō was forced to cancel his 1984 gig in Singapore because of his long hair, which he refused to cut.
 Similarly, Cliff Richard, Led Zeppelin and the Bee Gees were all supposed to perform in Singapore at different points in time but left because of the ban.